yukpiz/material-range-bar/README.md

 ### Change Log
 ```
+1.3 - Stopped pins appearing on initialisation when temporary.
+Margin correct even if pin radius = 0.
+PR to correct motion down
+1.2 - NPE fixed for movePin
 1.1 - Merged pull requests
 1.0 - Merged pull requests to fix range bar issues and issues in scrollview, promoted to 1.0 release due to few other PRs.
 0.1 - released onto Maven Central.
 Fixed color pickers in sample.
 Added ability to set pin color via XML and pin text color via XML or programatically